saimwani/multion-challenge/README.md

 ## Submission Guidelines

-Participate in the contest by registering on the EvalAI challenge page and creating a team.
-Participants will upload docker containers with their agents that are evaluated on an AWS GPU-enabled instance.
-Before pushing the submissions for remote evaluation, participants should test the submission docker locally to ensure it is working.
-Instructions for training, local evaluation, and online submission are provided below.

 To participate in the challenge, visit our [EvalAI](https://staging.eval.ai/web/challenges/challenge-page/474/overview) page.
 Participants need to upload docker containers with their agents using EvalAI.
 Before making your submission, you should run your container locally on the mini-val data split to ensure the performance metrics match with those of remote evaluation.
 We provide a base docker image and participants only need to edit `evaluate.py` file which implements the navigation agent.
 Instructions for building your docker container are provided below.